gardener/gardener/docs/proposals/01-extensibility.md

           ...
 ```

-:information: The cloud-config-downloader script does not only download the cloud-config initially but at regular intervals, e.g., every `30s`.
+:information: The cloud-config-downloader script does not only download the cloud-config initially, but does so at regular intervals, e.g., every `30s`.
-If it sees an updated cloud-config then it applies it again by reloading and restarting all systemd units in order to reflect the changes.
+If it sees an updated cloud-config, then it applies it again by reloading and restarting all systemd units in order to reflect the changes.
 The way how this reloading of the cloud-config happens is OS-specific as well and not known to Gardener anymore, however, it must be part of the script already.
-On CoreOS, you have to execute `/usr/bin/coreos-cloudinit --from-file=<path>` whereas on SLES you execute `cloud-init --file <path> single -n write_files --frequency=once`.
+On CoreOS you have to execute `/usr/bin/coreos-cloudinit --from-file=<path>`, whereas on SLES you have to execute `cloud-init --file <path> single -n write_files --frequency=once`.
-As Gardener doesn't know these commands it will write a placeholder expression instead (e.g., `{RELOAD-CLOUD-CONFIG-WITH-PATH:<path>}`) and the OS-specific controller is asked to replace it with the proper expression.
+As Gardener doesn't know these commands, it will write a placeholder expression instead (e.g., `{RELOAD-CLOUD-CONFIG-WITH-PATH:<path>}`) and the OS-specific controller is asked to replace it with the proper expression.

 ```yaml
 ---